bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Okay.
 So, so, okay.
-So, so like, is that, Dusty he also like the Nostra stuff is not something you're paying attention right now?
+So, so like, is that, Dusty he also like the Nostr stuff is not something you're paying attention right now?

 Dusty Damon: 00:52:13